rshermanpure/slack-status/README.md

 # Slack Status
 Sets your slack status to a punny computer science joke every morning using playwright.

-⚠️ Fails silently occasionally.
-Unclear if this is cron's fault or playwright's.

 # Install
 ## Set auth:
 `npx playwright open --save-storage=".auth/user.json"`